 |Nikon D3400« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3400|

 It is notable that the 200D has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 200D and the LX100 are recent models that feature in their makers' current product line-up.
 The 200D replaced the earlier Canon 100D, while the LX100 does not have a direct predecessor.

 Review summary: Canon 200D vs Panasonic LX100

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Panasonic LX100?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12.7MP) with a 40% higher linear resolution.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.3 bits more color depth).